 - APP PREP

 After spending countless hours thinking about, preparing for and taking the LSAT, once it’s over, good or not so good, you have your score.
 You can now focus on completing law school applications.
 Your LSAT score is a reality check that will help you narrow the list of law schools to which to apply based on the probability of acceptance.
 Free online law school admission prediction calculators will give you an idea of your chances of being admitted to specific law schools based on your LSAT score and GPA.
-While no predictor is 100% accurate, these 3 provide a pretty good idea of what your chances are with the different tiers of law schools.
+While no predictor is 100% accurate, the Law School Admission Council’s UGPA/LSAT Search provides a pretty good idea of what your chances are with the different tiers of law schools.
 Furthermore, if you did not receive a good LSAT score, an LSAT predictor can help you decide if you should retake the LSAT.

 About Manhattan LSAT

 Studying for the LSAT?
 Manhattan Prep offers a free LSAT practice exam, and free Manhattan LSAT trial classes running all the time near you, or online.
 Be sure to find us on Facebook and Google+, LinkedIn, and follow us on Twitter!